-Other studies have looked at a different measure, confusingly also called the minimally clinically important difference, which is the change in VAS associated with adequate relief of painT.
-The amount of change on a pain scale that is associated with adequate relief of pain varies with the initial severity of the pain,,and some studies have associated the change with a certain distance on the scale, others with a percentage change from an initial value.
-Inthe emergency department setting the group average MCID associated with adequate pain relief was an improvement of 3 cm on the VAS, and the average change in pre-treatment pain score was an decrease of 30% from the initial score.
-The findings were similar in a postoperative setting, and in a rheumatology clinic.
-This is again problematicas it is a group average rather than a measure that applies to every patient.
-The relationship between a’'a patient's experience of having a sufficient relief of pain and a change in a pain score is inconsistent: some people can say they have had asufficient relief of pain even though their final pain score is higher than their initial score.The rheumatology study reported sensitivities and specificities of close to 70% for their 3 cm cutoff, which leads to substantial misclassification of whether or not an individual patient had adequate pain relief.
+Other studies have looked at a different measure, confusingly also called the minimally clinically important difference, which is defined as the change in VAS associated with adequate relief of pain.
+These studies have shown that the amount of change on a pain scale that is associated with adequate relief of pain varies with the initial severity of the pain. the Minimally Clinically Important Difference is sometimes reported as a certain distance on the scale, and sometimes as a percentage change from an initial value.
+In one study conducted in the emergency department setting, the average MCID associated with adequate pain relief was an improvement of 3 cm on the VAS, and the average change in pre-treatment pain score was an decrease of 30% from the initial score.{Lee:2003wl} The findings were similar in a postoperative setting,{Cepeda:2003bo} and in a rheumatology clinic.{tenKlooster:2006je} This is again problematic for assessing the adequacy of pain management in individual cases, as it is a group average rather than a measure that applies to every patient.
+The relationship between individual patient’s experiences of having a sufficient relief of pain and a change in a pain score is inconsistent: as above, some people have reported sufficient relief of pain even though their final pain score is higher than their initial score.
+In addition, one of these studies had sensitivities and specificities of only about 70% for their 3 cm cutoff,{tenKlooster:2006je} which leads to substantial misclassification of whether or not an individual patient had adequate pain relief.

-The standard pain treatment for pain is morphine and the doses in clinical use vary considerably.
+The standard treatment for acute pain is morphine and the doses in clinical use vary considerably.

-in the emergency department{Bijur:2012jy}{OConnor:2010hu}{OConnor:2006gk} Morphine is the “gold standard” opioid which is often used as a comparison in studies of other analgesics, yet the dose of morphine that is used in clinical practice is lower than the equivalent doses of other opioids.{Bijur:2012jy}{OConnor:2010hu}{OConnor:2006gk}

-Education about pain management and protocols for analgesia have the possibility to improve the treatment of pain.
+Morphine is the “gold standard” opioid which is often used as a comparison in studies of other analgesics in the emergency department, yet the dose of morphine that is used in clinical practice is lower than the equivalent doses of other opioids.{Bijur:2012jy}{OConnor:2010hu}{OConnor:2006gk} Education about pain management and protocols for analgesia have the possibility to improve the treatment of pain.
 In order to effectively treat pain we need to know the optimal doses of morphine for analgesia, and that is the purpose of this thesis.

 Research on morphine dosing often uses outcomes that are not patient-oriented.

-{MacKenzie:2016gx}{Patanwala:2010er}{DeLaney:2015fj}go up{Taylor:2016fw}

-A systematic review that links “enough pain treatment” to other outcomes will make research easier to interpret.
+Research on morphine dosing most often uses a change in pain score as the outcome of interest,{MacKenzie:2016gx}{Patanwala:2010er} but does not relate this score to the proportion of patients that say they have been adequately treated for pain.
+Some research has used overall patient satisfaction as an outcome, but overall satisfaction does not correlate with pain relief, as patients may be satisfied with their care while continuing to be in severe pain,{DeLaney:2015fj} or patient satisfaction may increase after an intervention even though no more analgesia is given.{Taylor:2016fw}

-The PICO for this review is “In patients presenting to the emergency department with acute painful and receiving a treatment for pain; does an lowering the pain score below a threshold, or reaching an absolute or relative change in pain score, best predict the patient’s expressed statement that they have had enough pain treatment
+I propose doing a set of two systematic reviews.
+The aim of the first review is to answer the question: “In patients presenting to the emergency department with acute painful and receiving a treatment for pain; does an lowering the pain score below a threshold, or reaching an absolute or relative change in pain score, best predict the patient’s expressed statement that they have had enough pain treatment?”
+Clarifying the current knowledge on the linkage between “enough pain treatment” and other outcomes will make the research using those other outcomes easier to interpret and utilize. .

 A systematic review of morphine dosing that translates other outcomes to “enough pain treatment” will be a better guide to morphine dosing.